nlesc-eTAOC/pyTAMS/README.md

 ## Acknowledgements

-The development of *pyTAMS* was supported by [NLeSC](https://nlesc.nl) in collaboration with the Institute for Marine and Atmospheric research Utrecht (IMAU).
+The development of *pyTAMS* was supported by the [Netherlands eScience Center](https://www.esciencecenter.nl/) in collaboration with the Institute for Marine and Atmospheric research Utrecht [IMAU](https://www.uu.nl/onderzoek/imau).

 This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [NLeSC/python-template](https://github.com/NLeSC/python-template).